scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/fit/improving-latency.rst

 By tuning the system and optimizing how data is accessed and processed, ScyllaDB excels in scenarios like time-series data retrieval, real-time analytics, and high-frequency updates, where low latency is a fundamental requirement.

-ScyllaDB leverages a specialized cache implementation, which reduces reliance on external caching systems.
+ScyllaDB leverages a built in cache, which reduces reliance on external caching systems.
 This simplifies infrastructure and improves latency by maximizing the use of memory per core.